Canon 5D Mark II vs Nikon D500

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 5D Mark II and D500 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark II and the Nikon D500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.